Is It Okay To Pause Therapy? Understanding The Risks And Benefits

 Scheduling difficulties with mental health therapy

 You may be feeling swamped with work or family responsibilities to the point that it feels impossible to fit counseling sessions into your schedule.
-This may not be an ideal situation for a pause, since mental health care can be even more important when the pressures of daily life are mounting up.
+This may not be an ideal situation for a pause, since mental health care can be even more important when the pressures of everyday life are mounting up.
 In these cases, online therapy may be easier to fit into your schedule than in-office therapy, given that you don’t have to commute to a therapist’s office.
 However, you may decide that if you also can’t fit online therapy into your schedule at this time, the stress of trying to make time for therapy outweighs the benefits.
 In that case, it may make sense to wait until things are a bit less hectic and schedule a limited break with the guidance of your current therapist.

 Life events

 Another reason you might feel the need to take a break is if you’re undergoing a major life transition, such as having a child, moving to a new city, beginning a new job, or preparing to get married.
-These major changes can impact many areas of your life, and you may feel that you need time to adjust to the new situation and reassess your schedule.
+These major changes and real-life situations can impact many areas of your life, and you may feel that you need time to adjust to the new situation and reassess your schedule.

 If you do take a break for this reason, once again, it may be worth considering what you can do to maintain your mental wellness during this time.
-Even very positive life changes can be major sources of emotional stress and put strain on relationships, and therapy can be a self-care tool that may be helpful when you’re navigating through such changes.
+Even very positive life changes can be major sources of emotional fatigue and stress and put strain on relationships, and therapy can be a self-care tool that may be helpful when you’re navigating through such changes.

 Travel